mindsandthings/Obsidian_Repo/1. Projects/x477 indexing course/Module 3 - Term Selection/Indexing exercise 2/Tea with the queen (unfinished) notes.md

 Ted.
 See teddy bear

 teddy bear
-	nickname given by footman, 9
-	footman leads into palace, 7
+	footman's nicknaming as indicator of personal relationship, 9 footman leads into palace, 7

 gate of queen's palace
 	footman escorts teddy bear to queen from, 9

 > [!NOTE]
 > And there in a huge room, 10
 > High on her throne, 11